jackerschott/rodem_project_template/README.md

 pip install --upgrade pip
 pip install cookiecutter
 ```
-Note that you typically want to reuse this environment for installing the
+This environment can and should be reused for installing the
 workflow requirements as described in the project readme.

 Now we can run